-- 4. Notwithstanding regulation 3(2), the opening of the following services shall be as specified: - (a) hardware stores including electrical and plumbing establishments shall only be open for sales to the public from 8:00 a.m. to 12:00 noon from Monday to Saturday;
+4. Notwithstanding regulation 3(2), the opening of the following services shall be as specified:

+- (a) hardware stores including electrical and plumbing establishments shall only be open for sales to the public from 8:00 a.m. to 4:00 p.m. every day; - (b) subject to regulation 5(1), street vending of food and beverages, all retail food services, delivery and take away food services shall only be open for sales to the public until 8.00 p.m. every day;

-- (b) retail services, such as discount stores, markets, supermarkets, fruit stalls or shops, vegetable stalls or shops, bakeries and "parlours", for the provision of food or other necessities of life shall only be open for sales to the public until 6:00 p.m. every day; - (c) wholesale stores for the provision of food, medicine or other necessities of life shall only be open until 4:00 p.m. every day; and - (d) pharmacies shall only be open for sales to the public until 8:00 p.m. every day. - 5.
-(1) For the purposes of controlling and preventing the spread of the Restriction of 2019 Novel Coronavirus (2019-nCoV), it shall be an offence, during the certain period specified in regulation 10, for any person- - (a) to conduct the business of a bar, whether or not the person is a licensed person under the Liquor Licences Act; Chap.
-84:10 - (b) to operate a club as defined in section 2 of the Registration of Clubs Act;
+- (c) retail services, such as discount stores, markets, supermarkets, fruit stalls or shops, vegetable stalls or shops, bakeries and "parlours", for the provision of food or other necessities of life shall only be open for sales to the public until 6:00 p.m. every day; - (d) wholesale stores for the provision of food, medicine or other necessities of life shall only be open until 4:00 p.m. every day; and - (e) pharmacies shall only be open for sales to the public until 8:00 p.m. every day.

+5. (1) For the purposes of controlling and preventing the spread of the Restriction of 2019 Novel Coronavirus (2019-nCoV), it shall be an offence, during the certain activities period specified in regulation 10, for any person to-

-Chap.
-21:01 - (c) to operate a theatre licensed under the Cinematograph Act; Chap.
-20:10 - (d) to operate a common gaming house or betting office licensed under the Gambling and Betting Act; Chap.
-11:19 - (e) to conduct religious or ecclesiastical services or any other religious gatherings where the number of persons participating therein exceeds five; or - (f) to provide the amenity of seated dining at a restaurant to any customer. - (2) A person who contravenes this regulation commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and imprisonment for a term of six months. - 6.
-(1) All air and sea ports or any place where an aircraft or ship or Closure of air vessel can land shall, except in relation to air and sea cargo, remain closed and sea ports to the arrival or departure of aircraft or ships or other vessels carrying passengers unless permitted by the Minister with responsibility for national security. - (2) A person who contravenes this regulation commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and imprisonment for a term of six months. - 7.
-(1) Notwithstanding the fact that the Caribbean Public Health Requirement Agency (CARPHA) has not yet approved any private medical laboratory to $^{\rm on\ private}{\rm medical}$ do testing for the 2019 Novel Coronavirus (2019-nCoV), where a laboratories private medical laboratory does such testing on a person and the result of such testing is a positive result, the private medical laboratory and the person so tested, shall immediately report and forward the results to the Chief Medical Officer and the Regional Health Authority of the area in which the person to whom the results apply resides or works.
+- (a) conduct the business of a bar, whether or not the person is a licensed person under the Liquor Licences Act; Chap.
+84:10 - (b) operate a club as defined in section 2 of the Registration of Clubs Act; Chap.
+21:01 - (c) operate a theatre licensed under the Cinematograph Act; Chap.
+20:10 - (d) operate a common gaming house or betting office licensed under the Gambling and Betting Act; Chap.
+11:19 - (e) conduct religious or ecclesiastical services or any other religious gatherings where the number of persons participating therein exceeds five; - (f) provide the amenity of seated dining at a restaurant to any customer; or - (g) allow onsite consumption of any product provided by a street vendor selling food or drink.

+(2) A person who contravenes this regulation commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and imprisonment for a term of six months.

+6. (1) All air and sea ports or any place where an aircraft or ship or Closure of air vessel can land shall, except in relation to air and sea cargo, remain closed and sea ports to the arrival or departure of aircraft or ships or other vessels carrying passengers unless permitted by the Minister with responsibility for national security.

+(2) A person who contravenes this regulation commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and imprisonment for a term of six months.

+7. (1) Notwithstanding the fact that the Caribbean Public Health Requirement Agency (CARPHA) has not yet approved any private medical laboratory to on private do testing for the 2019 Novel Coronavirus (2019-nCoV), where a ${laboratories}^{medical}$ private medical laboratory does such testing on a person and the result of such testing is a positive result, the private medical laboratory and the person so tested, shall immediately report and forward the results to the Chief Medical Officer and the Regional Health Authority of the area in which the person to whom the results apply resides or works.